Clarifai/old-docs/api-guide/inputs/collectors.md

 ### Caller

-Choose to only ingest inputs from a specified user, or anyone who posts new inputs to a model.
+Choose to only ingest inputs from a specified user.
 The user is referred to as the "caller" since they are making API calls as they post new inputs to their model.
 Just input the caller's user ID, or select "Any caller" to accept inputs from anyone posting new inputs to the model.

 ### Source

 Select the model that you would like to collect from, and the collector will automatically post the new inputs to your app.
-Simply enter your model name, or model ID number.
+Simply enter your ID number.
 You can select the model that you would like to collect from in the drop down menu.

 {% hint style="info" %}